-Women are natural caretakers whether it’s in the form of a mother, sister, daughter or a partner.
-More often than women are so busy caring for everyone else, that their own health and wellbeing slips to bottom of the list.
+Women are natural caretakers whether it’s in the form of a mother, sister, daughter or partner.
+More often than women are so busy caring for everyone else, that their own health and wellbeing slips to the bottom of the list.
 Sounds familiar?
 If so, for the sake of your loved ones and for your heart, start making you and your health a priority.
 Take time to understand how likely you are to develop heart disease and what you can do to prevent it.
 Did you know?
 Each year more women die of heart disease than men yet, heart disease and related risk factors are often missed in women.

 Here are some tips for staying healthy and happy!